Skip to Main Content

 If you would like to add someone to a course, you can feel free to email eLearning@greenriver.edu with your request.
 We will need the following:

-• The individual's name;
+• The individual's name.

-• The individual's GRC email address (personal email addresses will not work) or ctcLink ID number;
+• The individual's GRC email address (personal email addresses will not work) or ctcLink ID number.

 • The Class Number (the four-to-five digit number that defines a course section) of the course they should be added to and the quarter it occurred in.

 • What role you would like the individual to have in the course.
+If a role is not provided, we will add the individual based on the reason provided.

 Roles

 The role you would like them to have is very important, as it defines what they can do in your course.
-If you do not provide a role for us to add them to your course as, we will default to best judgement with the lowest possible access based upon their status at the college: staff and faculty are added as TAs to differentiate them from the instructor of record; students are added as students.
+If you do not provide a role for us to add them to your course as, we will default to best judgement with the lowest possible access based upon their status at the college: staff and faculty are added as TAs or O/A to differentiate them from the instructor of record; students are only added as students.

 Here are the standard roles we assign to individuals and what they can do: